vmware/powershell-module-for-vmware-cloud-foundation-reporting/README.md

 4. Review the generated HTML report.

 ### Generating Health Report Tasks

+The `Invoke-VcfHealthReport` cmdlet generates a health report.
+This report combines the SoS Utility health checks with additional health checks not presently available in the SoS Utility for previous VMware Cloud Foundation releases.
+The report contains detailed information about the health of the VMware Cloud Foundation system and its components.

 #### Generate a Health Report for a VMware Cloud Foundation Instance (Display Only Issues)